Flooding creates serious health risks.

 Rising temperatures have likely contributed to an increase in extreme rainfall events.
 As Earth's climate warms, the air is able to hold more water vapor, allowing for more intense downpours that can lead to flooding.

-Measurements have shown that the number of heavy precipitation events has increased by more than 30 percent since 1900 in the United States—and the problem will likely grow worse in the coming years, leaving more and more Americans vulnerable to the immediate and lingering health impacts of flood events.
+Measurements have shown that the number of heavy precipitation events has increased by more than 30 percent since 1900 in the United States—and the problem will likely grow worse in the coming years, leaving more and more people vulnerable to the immediate and lingering health impacts of flood events.

 Report explores the health implications of flood events, now and in a warmer future.